massgov/mayflower/patternlab/docs/a11y-checklist/a11y-checklist.md

 ##  Markup Check

-In the component you're working on, you have:
+In the component you're working on, do you have:

 ### ☞ [Sections](sections.md) `<section>`